 This course provides an integrated review of intermediate algebra, analytic geometry, and basic trigonometry in order to prepare the student for calculus.
 Appropriate topics in algebra are reviewed.
 The concept of "function" is stressed.
 Various classes of functions and their respective graphs and applications will be covered.
 Specifically, the course will cover linear, quadratic, polynomial, rational, exponential, logarithmic, and trigonometric functions.
-Prerequisites: MAT 101 or college algebra equivalent
+Prerequisites: MAT 101 with a minimum grade of "C" or college algebra equivalent